 Although we supply our products to several leading automobile manufacturers, as is common in our industry we depend on certain large-value customers for a significant proportion of our revenues.
-For example, 2020's total annual sales - BOSCH 22%, CONTINENTAL 7%, VALEO 7%, GM 5%, AUTOLIV 5%, ZF 4%, VW GROUP 4% and BROSE 4% - would represent 58% of the revenue.
+For example, 2021's total annual sales - BOSCH 22%, VALEO 7%, CONTINENTAL 7%, AUTOLIV 5%, GM 4%, SEG 4%, ZF 4% and BROSE 4% - would represent 57% of the revenue.
 The loss of all or a substantial portion of our sales to any of our large-volume customers could have a material adverse effect on our business, financial position, or the results of operations, by reducing cash flows and limiting our ability to spread our fixed costs over a larger revenue base.
 We may make fewer sales to these customers for a variety of reasons, including, but not limited to:

-- Loss of awarded business;

-- Reduced or delayed customer requirements;

-- TIER 2s sourcing business traditionally outsourced to us;

-- Strikes or other work stoppages affecting our customers' production; - Bankruptcy or insolvency of a customer; or - Reduced demand for our final customers' products.
+- (i) Loss of awarded business; - (ii) Reduced or delayed customer requirements; - (iii) TIER 2s sourcing business traditionally outsourced to us; - (iv) Strikes or other work stoppages affecting our customers' production; - (v) Bankruptcy or insolvency of a customer; or - (vi) Reduced demand for our final customers' products.